brianyi14/honda-accord-prices/report.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 For a nested F-Test, the null hypothesis is that the coefficients of all the additonal predictors is zero.
 The alternative hypothesis is that at least one of the coefficients of the additional predictors is not zero.
 The F-statistic is 12.002, which is not equal to one, indicating we should reject the null hypothesis.
-The p-value of 0.001361 is significant so we can reject the null hypothsis.
-In other words, the addition of the mileage term is a significant improvement in predicting the price of a Honda Accord.
+A p-value of 0.001361 is significant so we can reject the null hypothsis.
+In other words, the addition of the mileage term to our simple linear model is a significant improvement in predicting the price of a Honda Accord.

 **Model \#2 is better than Model \#1.**

 ------------------------------------------------------------------------

-Now let us compare our best Model \#3 (quadratic) to Model \#4 (complete second order)
+We compare our best polynomial Model \#3 (quadratic) to Model \#4 (complete second order).

 ``` r
 anova(mod3, mod4)